Hospiria/php-just-date/README.md

 # php-just-date

-PHP library for dealing with dates without any time information
+PHP library for dealing with dates without any time information, and times without any date information

 There are several excellent PHP libraries for working with DateTime objects.
-But sometimes you need to deal with only the date part of a DateTime object.
+But sometimes you need to deal with only the date part, or only the time part of a DateTime object.

 For example, a hotel booking system might care only about a guest's check-in date - and the exact time of arrival is unimportant.
 In those situations, all of the functionality relevant to the time of day just gets in the way, making things like comparisons and equality checks awkward.
 Added complications like timezones and daylight saving time further muddy the waters.

-This library aims to make it simple to work with just the date part.
+This library aims to make it simple to work with just the date part, or just the time part.

-### Install
+## Install

 ```
 composer require madison-solutions/just-date
 ```

+## Dates

 ### Basic Use